 The Foundation follows the restricted fund method of accounting for contributions.
 Contributions are recognized when received or receivable if the amount to be received can be reasonably estimated and collection is reasonably assured.
 Unrestricted contributions are recognized as revenue in the Unrestricted Fund.
 Restricted contributions are recognized as revenue in their respective restricted fund, unless the principal is to be maintained, in which case the contribution is recognized as revenue in the Endowment Fund.
-Fundraising and event-related revenues are recognized when the underlying event occurs.
-Government payroll assistance and subsidies are recognized as revenue in the Unrestricted Fund.
-In-kind contributions of assets are recognized at their fair market value, while contributions of services are not recognized.
+Event-related registration fees and sponsorship revenues are recognized when the underlying event occurs.
+Payroll-related grants and subsidies are recognized as revenue in the Unrestricted Fund.
+In-kind contributions of assets are recognized at their fair market value, contributions of services are not recognized.